-Dr. Steven Accardi is Chair of the Professional Writing Certificate.
+Dr. Steven Accardi is Program Chair of Writing Studies and the Professional Writing Certificate.
 He earned his PhD in Rhetoric and Composition from Arizona State University, specializing in rhetorical theory.
-He has published in Composition Studies, Teaching Writing in the Two-Year College, and Journal of Second Language Writing.
+He has published in WPA: Writing Program Administration, Composition Studies, Teaching Writing in the Two-Year College, and Journal of Second Language Writing.
 Dr. Accardi teaches several courses in the Writing Studies program, such as Advanced Composition, Argumentative Writing, Writing in the Professions, Writing in the Community, Workplace Writing, as well as Composition I and II.

 - PhD & MA: University of South Carolina

 - BA: University of South Carolina--Spartanburg

 Dr. James Allen earned his PhD in Rhetoric and Composition from University of South Carolina, specializing in classical rhetorical theory and early American literature.
 He has presented papers at the Conference on College Composition and Communication and the National Learning Communities Conference.
 From 1998 to 2002, he served as COD's Writing Placement Professional Assistant, overseeing the evaluation of written essays for placement into writing courses.
 He currently serves as the Faculty Chair of the Learning Communities Program.
 Dr. Allen teaches Workplace Writing, Composition I, and Composition II and helped design Advanced Composition.